Polarisation/tfjs-activation-functions/README.md

 Try it out: https://polarisation.github.io/tfjs-activation-functions/

+See also my [blog post](https://tech.courses/plotting-tensorflow-js-activation-functions/) about why and how I created this activation functions tool.

 ### License

 You may use this code under the [MIT license](./LICENSE) which places very few restrictions on use or re-use